lisabronwyn/tetris-tutorial/doc/collisions.md

-Tetris would not be a particularly interessting game if all blocks could simply pass through each others, or if they were not stopped by the walls or the floor.
+Tetris would not be a particularly interesting game if all blocks could simply pass through each others, or if they were not stopped by the walls or the floor.
 For our game to have some substance, we will need to detect these kinds of things; a technique often called *collision detection*.
 We have a couple of